The Hubble constant from eight time-delay galaxy lenses: Introduction

-The early theoretical work \citep{Refsdal64,Refsdal66} considered pointlike sources and lenses.
-But as soon as lenses were discovered, it became clear that extended mass distributions $\Sigma(\mbf\theta)$ and extended sources would need modelling.
+The early theoretical work \citep{Refsdal64,Refsdal66} considered point-like sources and lenses.
+But as soon as lenses were discovered, it became clear that extended mass distributions $\Sigma(\bm\theta)$ and extended sources would need modelling.
 The resulting model-dependence of inferences was noted already in the first paper modelling lensing data \citep{Young80} and has been explored in many later works \cite[e.g.][]{Saha06,SchneiderSluse14,Wagner18,Denzel20}.
-If there are many lensed sources at different redshifts, each lensed into multiple images, $\Sigma(\mbf\theta)$ will be well constrained by them. \cite{Ghosh20} estimate that if there are 1000 lensed images, a single precise time-delay measurement would measure \Ho{} to sub-percent accuracy, and that this may be feasible with JWST observations of cluster lenses.
-Galaxy lenses, however, rarely have more than one source lensed into four images, so the best strategy is to combine many lenses. \cite{Paraficz14} report a 10\% uncertainty on \Ho{} using 18 time-delay lenses.
-Smaller uncertainties on \Ho{} are possible---2.5\% from six lenses by the H0LiCOW collaboration \citep[\Ho{} Lenses in COSMOGRAIL's Wellspring;][]{Wong20} and 4\% uncertainty from a single lens \citep{Shajib20}---if it is assumed that galaxy lenses follow certain parametric forms.
-Recent studies suggest that these uncertainties increase if the effect of lensing degeneracies are considered \citep{TDCOSMO4}.
+If there are many lensed sources at different redshifts, each lensed into multiple images, $\Sigma(\bm\theta)$ will be well constrained by them. \cite{Ghosh20} estimate that if there are 1000 lensed images, a single precise time-delay measurement would measure \Ho{} to sub-percent accuracy, and that this may be feasible with JWST observations of cluster lenses.
+Galaxy lenses, however, rarely have more than one source lensed into four images, so the best strategy is to combine many lenses.
+That said, multiple-source lens systems such as the ``jackpot'' double Einstein ring, for which just recently a third source has been reported by \cite{Collett20}, have been found to reduce degeneracies substantially and should therefore reduce uncertainties on \Ho{} inferences \citep{Gavazzi08} if time-delay measurements in such systems become available. \cite{Paraficz14} report a 10\% uncertainty on \Ho{} using 18 time-delay lenses.
+Smaller uncertainties on \Ho{} are possible---2.5\% from six lenses by the H0LiCOW collaboration \citep[\Ho{} Lenses in COSMOGRAIL's Wellspring;][]{Wong20} and 4\% uncertainty from a single lens \citep{Shajib20}---if it is assumed that galaxy lenses follow certain parametric forms. \cite{Gilman20} demonstrate using mock observations based on real lens configurations that perturbations from substructure contribute an additional source of random uncertainty in the inferred value of \Ho{}.
+If these substructures are fitted properly, they could to a certain degree improve cosmographic inferences from single galaxy lenses.
+Uncertainties on \Ho{} increase however if lensing degeneracies are considered, but may be alleviated again if stellar kinematics are considered, e.g. \citep{TDCOSMO4}.
 In a recent blind test involving several research groups, the Time Delay Lens Modelling Challenge \citep[TDLMC;][]{TDLMC2}, the currently achievable error level in the recovery of simulated \Ho{} from up to 16 lenses was found to be 6\%.